Fat Joe wants hospital price transparency. Here's how he's fighting for it in D.C.

 That's why the Bronx-born rapper is urging officials in Washington, D.C., for price transparency in health care.

-Then-President Donald Trump issued an executive order in 2021 that requires hospitals to make public the prices of health services.
-Then, President Biden signed an executive order instructing the Department of Health and Human Services to enforce it.
+In 2021, an executive order issued by then-President Trump went into effect, requiring hospitals to make the prices of health services public.
+President Biden later signed an executive order instructing the Department of Health and Human Services to enforce it.

 But a 2023 report by the nonprofit Patient Rights Advocate found that most hospitals are not complying with those rules.